cloudfour/guides/css/README.md

 ### Encapsulation

-When writing base styles for a component, assume that the component is entirely unaware of everything outside of its box.
-If styles that depend on other sibling or parent elements are needed, add them prescriptively (or consider using an additional utility class in your HTML.)
+When writing base styles for a component, assume that the component is unaware of everything outside of its box.
+Add styles that depend on surrounding elements with care (or instead use more utility classes in your HTML.)

 ```css
 /* Do */